 Critical Thinking in Nursing Education: Movement from Dualism to Relativism

 When teaching strategies that develop critical thinking skills are coupled with evaluative methods that assess for and evaluate the movement towards relativism, students can be supported to become proficient student nurses.
 It is important to introduce new material not otherwise reviewed to promote critical thinking and evaluate for deeper understanding.
-The novice nursing student uses little to no critical thinking.
+The novice nursing student may use little to no critical thinking.
 Thinking is considered dualistic, as students view and process information in black and white terms.
 The proficient student nurse can thoroughly apply critical thinking skills.
-A major goal in integrating cognitive learning is to support student movement from the cognitive level of dualism to the level of relativism.
+A major goal of integrating cognitive learning is to support student movement from the cognitive level of dualism to the level of relativism.

 Pause, Reflect, and Plan:

 Does my teaching-learning approach contribute to the growth of critical thinking abilities?
 Am I scrambling to teach the students every situational detail and response, or am I promoting the development of the skills necessary to navigate new and challenging situations and arrive to appropriate outcomes?
 Now that you have reviewed where your approach sits, plan out how you can retain your strengths, make forward-moving improvements, and feel proud of the impact you are making.